 On balance, I think the reasons to hesitate before using an unusual name are just that – things to consider before you proceed.
-And yet, this site often attracts angry emails and comments from parents who don’t want to hear anything other than glowing words about their kids’ names, from Aura to Zaphyn.
+And yet, parents often report frustration that the rare gem they’ve discovered isn’t universally beloved.

 It makes me think that the moment of hesitation should sometimes be longer.